bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 * computing the hillshade grid
 * creating pixel buffers and overlaying pixel buffers.

-As we consider parallelization, __we want to start with the parts of the code that are the most time-consuming__ so that the impact of the parallelization is biggest.
+As we consider parallelization, __we want to start with the parts of the code that are the most time-consuming__ so that the impact of the parallelization is the largest possible.
 In this case, it is the computation of the viewshed grid.

-* For example, if the total compute time break down is 10% from function A (e.g. computing the viewshed), and 90% from function B (e.g. creating pixels buffers); if we speed up function A by a factor of two, the new runinng time will be T'=.1 x.5T + .9T = .95T, and  the overall  speedup  will be 1.05 (i.e. almost neglijable --- do not speed up the part of your code that accounts for 10% of your running time).
+* For example, if the total compute time break down is 10% on function A (e.g. computing the viewshed), and 90% on function B (e.g. creating pixels buffers); if we speed up function A by a factor of two, the new runinng time will be T'=.1 x.5T + .9T = .95T, and  the overall  speedup  will be 1.05, i.e. almost neglijable --- you do not speed up the part of your code that accounts for 10% of your running time!

-* For example, if the total compute time break down is 90% from function A  and 10% from function B, and  if we manage to speed up function A by a factor of two, the new runinng time will be T'=.9 x.5T + .1T = .55T, and  the overall  speedup will be 1.81.
+* On the other hand, if the total compute time break down is 90%  on function A  and 10% on function B, and  if we manage to speed up function A by a factor of two, the new runinng time will be T'=.9 x.5T + .1T = .55T, and  the overall  speedup will therefore be 1.81.